alenabd24/alenabd24.github.io/index.md

 ---
-layout: home
+layout: default
 title: "Home"
 ---

-Welcome to my Data Science Portfolio!
+# Welcome to my Data Science Portfolio!

 Here you can find a selection of my projects, analyses, and visualizations.
----
-layout: home
-title: "Home"
----

-Welcome to my Data Science Portfolio!

-Here you can find a selection of my projects, analyses, and visualizations.
+## Featured Projects

+Check out my [projects page](/projects/) to see all my data science work.

+## About Me

+[Add your brief introduction here]